HasanLiaqat/HasanLiaqat/README.md

 ---

 ##  About Me
-I'm a cybersecurity student at FAST NUCES with a strong interest in:
+I'm a cybersecurity student at FAST NUCES ISB with a strong interest in:

 - Penetration Testing
 - Network & Application Security